 - Buying eggplants: let's start from the beginning as this is extremely important.
 Look for small to medium eggplants as large ones tend to have more seeds and bitterness.
 Avoid blemished skin and look for shiny, smooth and little firm ones.
 Take a closer look at the stem, it should be green and free of mold.
 Eggplants should be heavy for their size which indicates more fresh flesh.
 Better to cook them within one day of purchase, just roast them and refrigerate if you do not have time to make baba ganoush at that day.

 - To drain or not to drain: Let me tell you that I've never drained an eggplant for baba ganoush.
-May be because I ALWAYS roast mine stove top even when I had a coil stove top.
-Eggplants drip their water while they are being roasted stove top or grilled.
-So if you broil yours in the oven you may want to let your eggplant drip in a colander doe 15 minutes or so.
+Maybe because I ALWAYS roast mine on the stovetop even when I had a coil stove top.
+Eggplants drip their water while they are being roasted stovetop or grilled.
+So if you broil yours in the oven you may want to let your eggplant drip in a colander for 15 minutes or so.

 - Using food processor: If my mom saw me using a food processor for baba ganoush, she will give me that look😒.
 But again this is a matter of personal preference.
 If you like yours super smooth, then use a food processor.
 For us, baba ganoush should have texture.